Korabi20-dev/Autotyper/readme.md

 4.(in the terminal)run yarn add discord.js

+5.Change the Token In config.json

-5.After you have installed everything run yarn dev and it should work!
+6.After you have installed everything run yarn dev and it should work!